-The Evolution of Workforce Development in the Digital Age at GE
+The Evolution of GE Leadership Training and their Workforce Development in the Digital Age

 125-year-old startup General Electric is on a mission to reinvent itself and provide employees with continuous learning opportunities to build skills needed in the future.
 GE’s corporate learning initiative first began in 1956 when the Crotonville leadership institute was created to provide leadership development and functional learning opportunities for their workforce.
 While Crotonville remains the flagship leadership development training center, only 3% of GE’s 285,000 employees are able to participate due to costs and the global scale of GE’s workforce.
 60% of employees are based outside of the U.S.